 The core technique of acupressure therapies involves applying pressure with the fingers to certain points on the body.
 The applied pressure sends a signal to the body to start healing itself.

-Many believe that, if applied regularly and to the right areas, acupressure can help treat symptoms related to the ears and prevent symptoms from returning.
+Some believe that, if applied regularly and to the right areas, acupressure can help treat symptoms related to the ears and prevent symptoms from returning.
+However, more research is necessary to better understand the possible benefits of acupressure points on the ears.

 Diagram of ear apex pressure pointShare on Pinterest